RI Geopolitics

 The land upon which Roger Williams planted his town of Providence was purchased by him from the Narragansett Indians.
 Roger Williams made Providence a haven for persecuted religious dissenters.
 He thought of Providence as a "lively experiment" in religious liberty and church-state separation.
 And so it became such.

-Portsmouth, originally alled Pocasset, was first the result of William Coddington, who in 1637 was notified to leave Massachusetts.
+Portsmouth, originally called Pocasset, was the result of William Coddington, who in 1637 was notified to leave Massachusetts.
 With the help of Williams, he settled on the site of Portsmouth, in the northerly part of the island of Rhode Island, which was then call Aquidneck.
 Subsequently Portsmouth became the home of Anne Hutchinson, when she was exiled from the Massachusetts Bay Colony in 1638.
 She brought more settlers who were attracted to the colony by the promise of religious freedom.
 Disagreements between Hutchinson and Coddington arising at Portsmouth, Coddington, with a minority of his townsmen, in 1639 moved southward on the island and began the settlement of Newport.

-In 1644 Roger Williams secured from the English Parliament the first charter, which was accepted by an assembly of delegates from the four towns.
-In 1663 Williams secured a royal charter from Charles II, which provided for a colonial government which was the most liberal of all the colonial charters.
-The charter provided for a General Assembly, with power to enact all laws necessary for the government of the colony, such laws being not repugnant to but agreeable as near as might be to the laws of England, "considering the nature and constitution of the place and people there"
+The charter provided for a General Assembly, with power to enact all laws necessary for the government of the colony, such laws being not repugnant to but agreeable as near as might be to the laws of England, “considering the nature and constitution of the place and people there”

 Providence during its first forty years (1636 to 1676) was exclusively a fishing and farming village, laid out along "the Towne Street", a dirt road which wound along the eastern shore of the Providence River.
 This road (present-day North and South Main streets between Olney and Wickenden streets) was the main artery of Providence for the duration of the colonial period and beyond.